Tessil/hat-trie/README.md

 Each title is associated with an int (32 bits).
 All the hash based structures use [CityHash64](https://github.com/google/cityhash) as hash function.

 The benchmark was compiled with GCC 6.3 and ran on Debian Stretch x64 with an Intel i5-5200u and 8Go of RAM.
 Best of 20 runs was taken.

+The code of the benchmark can be found on [Gist](https://gist.github.com/Tessil/2dacd14d46b35287acb81dd149276dec).

 | Library | Data structure | Space (MiB) | Insert (ns/key) | Read (ns/key) |
 |---------|----------------|-------:|--------:|-----:|